-On Saturday, November 7, 2020, Joe Biden was named President-Elect, making him the 46th President of The United States.
-His running mate, Kamala Harris, will become the first female Vice President in US history, and the first woman of color to hold the office.
+On Wednesday, January 20, 2021, Joe Biden was inaugurated as the 46th President of The United States, and Kamala Harris was sworn in as the first female Vice President in US history, and the first woman of color to hold the office.

-Although a Biden administration likely has many plans for the country, and obviously no new policies will be put into motion until after inauguration in January 2021, we wanted to dive into what a Biden presidency might mean for your wallet.
+The Biden administration has many plans for the country, and we wanted to dive into what a Biden presidency might mean for your wallet.
 Here’s HerMoney’s official look at how your personal finances may be impacted over the next four years.

 The real pathway to “a healthier economy and healthier American population is a safe and effective vaccine,” Hamrick says.
-The news on that front this week is positive — the first doses are supposed to be available to healthcare workers in December 2020, or January 2021, and from there, a rollout to the most at-risk members of the population will begin.
-As the nation begins to get vaccinated, more people will be comfortable going out and supporting local businesses, traveling and flying, which will aid the airlines and the hospitality industry, not to mention the stock market.
+Healthcare workers and first responders nationwide have already been vaccinated, and in the months to come, more members of the at-risk population will begin to receive their shots.
+And as more of the nation gets vaccinated, more people will be comfortable going out and supporting local businesses, traveling and flying, which will aid the airlines and the hospitality industry, not to mention the stock market.

 “State governments across the country have said ‘We aren’t going to wait for a federal increase any longer,’ and have passed their own bills,” Hamrick says.
 So while you might see a higher minimum wage in your area of the country — or at a specific employer — the official federal minimum wage has gone over a decade without any increase.

 President Biden has said he’d like to keep The Affordable Care Act and build on it — not undertake radical healthcare reform, Hamrick says.
 This means there would be a public health insurance option that would be available for purchase, people could get health insurance from their employer, or purchase coverage from a private insurer.